Variational formula for the time-constant of first-passage percolation: Introduction

-We give a brief overview of results about the time-constant in \FPP.
-In this section, unless otherwise specified, we will assume that the nearest-neighbor graph on $\Z^d$ is undirected and that the edge-weights are i.i.d.~\citet{cox_limit_1981} proved a celebrated result about the relationship between the time-constant and the so-called limit-shape of~\FPP.
-Let
+We give a brief overview of results about the time constant in \FPP.
+Cox and Durrett \citet{cox_limit_1981} proved a celebrated result about the relationship between the time constant and the so-called limit shape of~\FPP.
+It's a ``uniform in all directions'' version of Kingman's result.
+Suppose the edge weights are i.i.d., and let

-be the \emph{reachable set}.
-It is a fattened version of the sites reached by the percolation before time $t$.
-We're interested in the limiting behavior of the set $t^{-1} R_t$ as $t \to \infty$.

-Let $F(t)$ be the cumulative distribution of the edge-weights.
-Define the distribution $G$ by $(1-G(t)) = (1-F(t))^4$.
-The following theorem holds iff the second moment of $G$ is finite. \begin{theorem*}[\citet{cox_limit_1981}] Fix any $\e > 0$.
-If $m(x) > 0$ for all $x \in \R^2$,